 When inter-frequency SMTC is partially overlapping with measurement gaps, Kp = 1/(1- (SMTC period /MGRP)), where SMTC period < MGRP.
 When inter-frequency SMTC is partially overlapping with NCSG, Kp = 1/(1- (SMTC period /VIRP)), where SMTC period < VIRP.

-For UE capable of antennaArrayType-r18,
+For UE capable of antennaArrayType-r18 on the measured carrier,

 Klayer1_measurement=1,

+If inter-band carrier aggregation within FR1 is configured [and UE doesn’t support capability of case 4]

-- if all of the reference signals configured for RLM, BFD, CBD or L1-RSRP for beam reporting outside measurement gap are not fully overlapped by int-frequency SMTC occasions, or
+- if all of the reference signals configured for RLM, BFD, CBD or L1-RSRP for beam reporting outside measurement gap are not fully overlapped by inter-frequency SMTC occasions in the same band,

+Otherwise,

-- if all of the reference signal configured for RLM, BFD, CBD or L1-RSRP for beam reporting outside measurement gap and fully-overlapped by intra-frequency SMTC occasions are not overlapped with any of the SSB symbols and the RSSI symbols, and 1 symbol before each consecutive SSB symbols and the RSSI symbols, and 1 symbol after each consecutive SSB symbols and the RSSI symbols, given that SSB-ToMeasure and SS-RSSI-Measurement are configured, where SSB symbols are indicated by the union set of SSB-ToMeasure from all the configured measurement objects on the same serving carrier which can be merged. and RSSI symbols are indicated by SS-RSSI-MeasurementKlayer1_measurement=1.5, otherwise.
+- if all of the reference signals configured for RLM, BFD, CBD or L1-RSRP for beam reporting on any serving frequency outside measurement gap are not fully overlapped by inter-frequency SMTC occasions

+Klayer1_measurement=1.5, otherwise.

 Otherwise, Klayer1_measurement=1.

 If the above-mentioned reference signal configured for L1-RSRP measurement is aperiodic CSI-RS resource, longer cell identification delay would be expected.